Last Updated on October 19, 2021

 But it’s certainly possible to limit your drinking and enjoy yourself, with no hangover or regretful moments involved.
 In this post, we’ll talk about how to drink responsibly in social situations—and still have fun.

-The Impact of Binge Drinking
+What Is The Impact of Binge Drinking?

 Whether you drink alcohol often or occasionally, binge drinking is dangerous.
-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines binge drinking as drinking that brings blood alcohol concentration (BAC) to 0.08 percent or higher.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines binge drinking1 as drinking that brings blood alcohol concentration (BAC) to 0.08 percent or higher.
 Men typically reach this point after five or more drinks in two hours.
 For women, this occurs after four or more drinks in the same time period.

 Other risks associated with binge drinking include violence, sexually transmitted diseases and unintended pregnancy, miscarriage and stillbirth, fetal alcohol syndrome, and sudden infant death syndrome.